Midge Ure needs no introduction as one of the UK’s most highly regarded songwriters and musicians.

 ULTRAVOX All Stood Still (1980)

 Ure joined ULTRAVOX to record the now classic ‘Vienna’ album, although it was testament to Conny Plank’s faith in the band that he continued to work with them after John Foxx left.
 On ‘All Stood Still’, Ure put his live experience with THIN LIZZY to good use on this fine barrage of synthesizer heavy metal about an impending nuclear holocaust.
 Driven by Chris Cross’ triggered Minimoog bass and Warren Cann’s powerhouse drums, the interplay between Ure’s guitar and Currie’s ARP Odyssey was awesome.

 Available on the ULTRAVOX album ‘Vienna’ via EMI Music

 PHIL LYNOTT Yellow Pearl (1980)

 German music formed a large part of Rusty Egan’s DJ sets at The Blitz Club and even Irish rocker Phil Lynott frequented it.
 ‘Yellow Pearl’ was a LA DÜSSELDORF inspired co-composition with Ure, while Rusty Egan later played drums on the remix which became the ‘Top Of The Pops’ theme in 1981.
-A VISAGE track in all but name, ‘Yellow Pearl’ was so draped in the involvement of Ure, Egan and Currie that it was almost forgotten that the figurehead of the song was the frontman of THIN LIZZY!
+A VISAGE track in all but name, ‘Yellow Pearl’ was so draped in the involvement of Ure and Egan that it was almost forgotten that the figurehead of the song was the frontman of THIN LIZZY!

 Available on the THIN LIZZY album ‘Greatest Hits’ via Universal Music

 FATAL CHARM Paris (1981)

 Nottingham combo FATAL CHARM supported ULTRAVOX and OMD in 1980.
 Their excellent first single ‘Paris’ was produced by Ure and their sound could be seen reflecting the synth flavoured new wave template of the period.
 Singer Sarah Simmonds’ feisty passion gave a freshly charged sexual ambiguity to the long distance love story written in the days before the Channel Tunnel.
 Instrumentalist Paul Arnall said: “We were able to use Midge’s Yamaha synth which gave it his sound”.